-During the year ended 30 June 2017, the Company entered into a binding heads of agreement to acquire 100% of the issued capital of Qld Commodities Pty Ltd. The Company paid an initial consideration comprising a cash payment of \$150,000 and the issue of 10,000,000 fully paid shares in the Company at a deemed price of \$0.02 per share (total initial consideration of \$350,000).
+During the year ended 30 June 2017, the Company entered into a binding heads of agreement to acquire 100% of the issued capital of Qld Commodities Pty Ltd. This acquisition was finalised during the year ended 30 June 2018.
+The Company also finalised the acquisition of two other subsidiaries during the year ended 30 June 2018.
+The consideration for the acquisition of these subsidiaries comprised cash, the issue of shares in the Company to the vendors and the issue of shares and options to advisors in respect of the acquisitions.

-We considered this acquisition to be a key audit matter as it is material and required significant judgement in relation to whether the balance of the consideration should have been recorded at balance date.
+We considered these acquisitions to be a key audit matter as they are material and required significant judgement in relation to determining the value of the consideration paid as well as the fair values of the subsidiaries' net assets acquired.